Placement Years 2026/27: The Complete Guide

 - You may be separated from your friend group who graduate a year earlier

-- If your career goal requires postgraduate study, timing implications are worth considering
+- If your career goal requires postgraduate study, the timing implications are worth considering

 Prepare